 Twas the Night Before Christmas by Celment C. Moore is one of the most famous stories of all time.
 Your children can illustrate their very own copy of this timeless story.
 You will need to print or download the cover as well as the story.
 Print the cover on cardstock, and the rest of the story on regular paper.

 (You can download the story as an entire document and set your printer to two sided printing, or you can download the page set individually.
 Each set has 2 pages that should be printed on opposite sides of the same paper.)

-After printing, fold the cover and pages down the middle (be sure the story appears in the correct order), then staple the booklet together.
+After printing, fold the cover and pages down the middle (be sure the story appears in the correct order), then staple or tie the booklet together.
 Your kids will enjoy becoming the illustrator for Clement C. Moore's wonderful story.